talipucar/DomainTranslation/README.md

-# PyFlow_SimCLR:
+# PyFlow_DomainTranslation:
 ##### Author: Talip Ucar (ucabtuc@gmail.com)

 Pytorch implementation of "Multi-domain translation between single-cell imaging and sequencing data using autoencoders" (https://www.nature.com/articles/s41467-020-20249-2) with custom models.
-Two autoencoders learn the representation of two modalities (one autoencoder per modallity).
+Two autoencoders are trained to learn a shared latent representation between two modalities (Chromatin Images and Single-cell RNA sequence).

-And either a Discriminator with adversarial loss, or a classifier with cross-entropy loss is used to align the latent space of two modalities to learn a common latent representation.
-This enables us to translate data from one domain to another, or fill in the missing datas in one modality by unsing the available data in another.
+Each autoencoder is trained to learn representation of one modality while either a Discriminator with adversarial loss, or a classifier with cross-entropy loss is trained on the samples in the latent space to align the latent representations of two modalities.
+This results in learning a common latent representation for both modalities.

+Once trained, we can translate data from one domain to another, or fill in the missing data in one modality by using the available data in another.

+If you are in hurry, and just want to clone the project and run it, move to [Summary](#summary) section.
+Otherwise, read on...

 ![DT](./assets/dt.png)